 Daily Chores Printable

 If the daily chores don’t get done, things don’t keep moving around our house.
 This is a printable that we only print once a season (since our chores can change by the season).

 It’s a visual reminder of what chores need to be completed each day and about what time of day they should be done by.
 Some of the things I have on this list are: Outside Chores (ie: feeding animals), washing dishes, filling up our Berkey water filter, making Kombucha, etc. Anything we do daily goes on this master list.

 Daily Routine Printable

-The Weekly To Do is something I print off each week and usually plan out on Sunday night before the week begins.
-For us it contains the extra things that need to happen during the week like chores that don’t happen every day (dusting, washing towels, etc).
+For us, the Weekly Planner Template contains the extra things that need to happen during the week like chores that don’t happen every day (dusting, washing towels, etc).
 I love this chart because these are the things I tend to forget about!
 I also use it to pencil in things that I need to make ahead of time to coordinate with my meal plan.